Enola chef wins national contest for ‘nightmare’ hot wing

 If you step inside Center Street Grill, you’ll meet the award-winning king of wings, Matt Mager.

 Mager has been the head chef of Center Street Grill for over 10 years.
-He brought home the first-place trophy back to the Midstate from the National Hot Wing Competition In Buffalo for the hottest special wings.
+He brought the first-place trophy back to the Midstate from the National Hot Wing Competition in Buffalo for the hottest special wings.

 “I just send an email out on their website and applied,” Mager said.